Aliases for GNB1 Gene

 GeneCards Summary for GNB1 Gene

 GNB1 (Guanine Nucleotide Binding Protein (G Protein), Beta Polypeptide 1) is a Protein Coding gene.
-Diseases associated with GNB1 include hemiplegic migraine and familial hemiplegic migraine.
-Among its related pathways are PI3K-Akt signaling pathway and GPCR Pathway.
-GO annotations related to this gene include signal transducer activity and GTPase binding.
+Diseases associated with GNB1 include hemiplegic migraine and retinitis pigmentosa.
+Among its related pathways are PI3K-Akt signaling pathway and Signaling by GPCR.
+GO annotations related to this gene include GTPase activity and protein complex binding.
 An important paralog of this gene is GNB4.

 UniProtKB/Swiss-Prot for GNB1 Gene